royce-jarvy/royce-jarvy.github.io/projects/apcsp.md

 When I took this class, I already had previous experiences with programming so a lot of the concepts weren't new to me.
 However, the experience with this project and the design process were still valuable because it encouraged me to apply what I know to create something on my own.
 Also, I'd say this experience gave some preparation when it comes to programming assignments and projects for college-level courses.

-Here is a link to the project: https://studio.code.org/projects/applab/VzmIT8Ps92a0N8RHJPQ2u_MWEvR2XtEdEyJon3mOliQ (To view source code, there should be a button on the top right).
+Here is a link to the project: [Naming Binary Covalent Compounds](https://studio.code.org/projects/applab/VzmIT8Ps92a0N8RHJPQ2u_MWEvR2XtEdEyJon3mOliQ) (To view source code, there should be a button on the top right).